-As required by Section 953(b) of the Dodd-Frank Wall Street Reform and Consumer Protection Act, and Item 402(u) of Regulation S-K, we are providing the following information for the year ended December 31, 2017 about the relationship of the ratio of the annual total compensation, calculated in accordance with of the requirements of Item 402(c)(2)(x) of Regulation S-K and SEC guidance (the "Annual Total Compensation"), of our median employee and the Annual Total Compensation of Ms. Marguerite Nader, President and Chief Executive Officer (the "CEO").
-For purposes of determining the pay ratio, we considered all active employees as of November 30, 2017, including full-time, part-time and temporary employees.
+As required by Section 953(b) of the Dodd-Frank Wall Street Reform and Consumer Protection Act, and Item 402(u) of Regulation S-K, we are providing the following information for the year ended December 31, 2018 about the relationship of the ratio of the annual total compensation, calculated in accordance with of the requirements of Item 402(c)(2)(x) of Regulation S-K and SEC guidance (the "Annual Total Compensation"), of our median employee and the Annual Total Compensation of Ms. Marguerite Nader, President and Chief Executive Officer (the "CEO").
+For purposes of determining the pay ratio, we considered all active employees as of November 30, 2018, including full-time, part-time and temporary employees.

-For 2017, the median of the Annual Total Compensation of all employees of the Company (other than our CEO), was \$22,880 and the Annual Total Compensation of the CEO for purposes of determining the CEO Pay Ratio was \$2,802,220 as shown in the Summary Compensation Table of this Proxy Statement.
-Based on this information, for 2017, the ratio of the Annual Total Compensation of our CEO to the median of the Annual Total Compensation of all employees was estimated to be 122 to 1.
+For 2018, the median of the Annual Total Compensation of all employees of the Company (other than our CEO), was \$24,960 and the Annual Total Compensation of the CEO for purposes of determining the CEO Pay Ratio was \$3,056,675, which amount only includes that portion of the 2018 Award that vested in 2018 as further described in the "CD&A" of this Proxy Statement.
+Based on this information, for 2018, the ratio of the Annual Total Compensation of our CEO to the median of the Annual Total Compensation of all employees was estimated to be 122 to 1.